Chapter 2:

 Eden swallows.

-Kagayaku (looking at him without blinking) –
+Kagayaku (staring without blinking)

 “Kneel…

-and apologize to her right now.”
+and ask her forgiveness right now.”

-Baker (placing a flower on her counter) –
+Baker (placing a flower on her counter)

-Mage 1 (eyes fixed on Kagayaku) –
+Mage 1 (eyes fixed on Kagayaku)

-Boy 3 (whispering to another) –
+Boy 3 (whispering to another)

 “Is this what truth looks like… when it walks?”

-Girl 1 (taking Kagayaku’s hand) –
+Girl 1 (taking Kagayaku’s hand)

 “Thank you for reminding him… that hurting isn’t erased by empty words.”

-SCENE – The Moment
+SCENE – The moment

 Eden lowers his head.